 In QHSP, when allocating partitions, we favor qubits with high fidelity.
-We define the fidelity degree of qubit based on the \texttt{CNOT} and readout fidelities of this qubit as in Eq.~\ref{eq:2}.
+We define the fidelity degree of a qubit based on the \texttt{CNOT} and readout fidelities of this qubit as in~\eqref{eq:2}.

-$Q_j$ are the neighbour qubits connected to $Q_i$, $E$ is the \texttt{CNOT} error matrix, and $R$ is the readout error rate. $\lambda$ is a user defined parameter to weight between the \texttt{CNOT} error rate and readout error rate.
+$Q_j$ are the neighbour qubits connected to $Q_i$, $E$ is the \texttt{CNOT} error matrix which is constructed by applying the Floyd-Warshall algorithm to the hardware coupling graph with \texttt{CNOT} error rate as edge weights, and $R$ is the readout error rate. $\lambda$ is a user defined parameter to weight between the \texttt{CNOT} error rate and readout error rate.
 Such parameter is useful for two reasons: (1) Typically, in a quantum circuit, the number of \texttt{CNOT} operations is different from the number of measurement operations.
-Hence, the user can decide on $\lambda$ based on the relative number of operations.
+Hence, the user can decide $\lambda$ based on the relative number of operations.
 (2) For some qubits, the readout error rate is one or more orders of magnitude larger than the \texttt{CNOT} error rate.
 Thus, it is reasonable to add a weight parameter.

-The fidelity degree metric reveals two aspects of the qubit.
+The fidelity degree metric reveals two aspects of a qubit.
 The first one is the connectivity of the qubit.
 The more neighbours a qubit has, the larger its fidelity degree is.
 The second one is the reliability of the qubit accounting \texttt{CNOT} and readout error rates.
 Thus, the metric allows us to select a reliable qubit with good connectivity.
-Instead of trying all the possible subgraph combinations (as in GSP algorithm), we propose a QHSP algorithm to build partitions that contain qubits with high fidelity degree while significantly reducing runtime.
+Instead of trying all the possible subgraph combinations (as in the GSP algorithm), we propose a QHSP algorithm to build partitions that contain qubits with high fidelity degree while significantly reducing runtime.

 To further improve the algorithm, we construct a list of qubits with good connectivity as starting points.
-We sort all physical qubits (qubits used in hardware) by their physical node degree, which is defined as the number of links in a physical qubit.
+We sort all physical qubits by their physical node degree, which is defined as the number of links in a physical qubit.
 Note that, the physical node degree is different from the fidelity degree.
 Similarly, we also obtain the largest logical node degree of the logical qubit (qubits used in the quantum circuit) by checking the number of different qubits that are connected to a qubit through \texttt{CNOT} operations.
 Next, we compare these two metrics.